Skip to contentHome

 Where I've Been

-Worked with founders and small teams as the sole designer.
-Ran the research, designed the product, and wrote production code in Flutter when the project called for it.
-Clients included a hardware startup shipping their first consumer lighting app, a medical device company that needed a companion app, and a healthcare company rethinking how 200+ clinics get paid.
+Working with founders and small teams as the sole designer.
+Running the research, designing the product, and writing production code in Flutter when the project calls for it.
+Clients include a hardware startup shipping their first consumer lighting app, a medical device company needing a companion app, and a healthcare company rethinking how clinics get paid.

 Owned the design and development of Android apps at an AdTech startup.
-Tested them with real users through interviews, observation, and usability sessions, then worked the findings back into the product.
+Ran user research through interviews, observation, and usability sessions, then cycled findings back into the product.
 Mentored interns on Android development and design.

 Outside Work